PrestaShop/PrestaShopAutomationFramework/README.md

 ```
 Sit back and relax, if all goes well PrestaShop should install itself according to the settings you've input.

-## Running a test
+## Running a test suite

-All tests live under the `tests-available` folder of PrestaShopAutomationFramework.
+All test suites live under the `tests-available` folder of PrestaShopAutomationFramework.

+### All tests from the suite

-To run a test, type `pstaf test:run TestName` where test name is any filename from `tests-available`, without the 'Test' suffix nor the '.php' extension.
+To run a test suite, type `pstaf test:run TestName` where test name is any filename from `tests-available`, without the 'Test' suffix nor the '.php' extension.

-To run one of the simplest test:
+To run one of the simplest test suites:
 ```bash
 pstaf test:run BackOfficeNavigation
 ```